cakephp/docs/en/tutorials-and-examples/blog/blog.rst

    done, the better: but fear not if you're a procedural fan.
 #.
 Finally, you'll need a basic knowledge of the MVC programming
    pattern.
 A quick overview can be found in :doc:`/cakephp-overview/understanding-model-view-controller`.
-   Don't worry, its only a half a page or so.
+   Don't worry, it's only a half a page or so.

 Let's get started!